Donald Trump Weirdly Gushes Compliments At DC Attorney General Who Is Suing Him For Corruption

 But following the event, Racine declined to explain what he meant by his comment in response to Trump’s praise, according to The Post.

-The 55-year-old Racine was born in Port-au-Prince, Haiti, but emigrated to Washington D.C. with his family when he was just three years old, according to an interview on the legal site Bisnow.
-He won Washington D.C.’s first-ever election for attorney general in 2014, according to The Post.
+The 55-year-old Racine was born in Port-au-Prince, Haiti, but emigrated to Washington, D.C., with his family when he was just 3-years-old, according to an interview on the legal site Bisnow.
+He won Washington, D.C.’s first-ever election for attorney general in 2014, according to The Post.
 Previously, the district’s top attorney had been appointed by the city’s mayor.

-In December a federal judge put a temporary halt to the emoluments lawsuit brought by Racine and Froshm according to The Post.
+In December a federal judge put a temporary halt to the emoluments lawsuit brought by Racine and Frosh according to The Post.
 But Racine called the order “a procedural one and not a ruling on the merits of our historic lawsuit.”
 Oral arguments in the case are set to take place later this month.